-- the enamel, which is the hard outer coating
+- the enamel – the hard outer coating

-- the dentine, which is a substance which covers the tooth
+- the dentine – a substance which covers the tooth

-- the cementum, which is a hard material that covers the surface of the root
+- the cementum – a hard material that covers the surface of the root

-- dental pulp, which is soft material found at the tooth’s centre.
+- dental pulp – a soft material found at the tooth’s centre.

 The dental pulp is contained within the root canal system and extends from the end of the root to the crown of the tooth.
 On occasions, the pulp dies when it becomes infected with bacteria and more bacteria passes along the root canal causing the tissues surrounding the end of the tooth to become swollen and red.
 This can cause pain in the tooth and even swelling of the face.

-The infection in the root canal area normally occurs as a result of bacteria that thrive in the mouth and attack the teeth.
+The infection in the root canal area normally occurs as a result of bacteria thriving in the mouth and attacking the teeth.